 Heleniums need well drained soil, and will not enjoy heavy, clay soil.
-If this is the type of soil you have, add Miracle-Gro® Peat Free Premium Border Booster Soil Improver to make conditions more suitable.
+If this is the type of soil you have, add a soil improver to make conditions more suitable.

 Heleniums prefer full sun, but will tolerate a small amount of shade.
 They like warmth but are hardy and will tolerate frost.

 Water new bulbs until they are well established, but mature plants will tolerate drought well.
-Make sure they have access to moisture retentive but well drained soil, adding compost if needed to improve conditions.
+Make sure they have access to moisture retentive but well drained soil, adding mulch to improve conditions.

 Feed annually in the spring, by sprinkling Levington® Growmore Multi Purpose Plant Food around the base of the plant.